fschutt/azul/README.md

 ## Programming model

-In order to comply with Rusts mutability rules, the application lifecycle in Azul consists of three states that are called over and over again.
+In order to comply with Rust's mutability rules, the application lifecycle in Azul consists of three states that are called over and over again.
 The framework determines exactly when a repaint is necessary, you don't need to worry about manually repainting your UI: